Skip to Content

 The earliest stage of gum disease is called gingivitis, which is one of the most common conditions affecting the mouth.
 You will notice that your gums are red, puffy, and bleed easily due to plaque buildup.
 At this stage, the disease is still reversible and can usually be eliminated by a professional cleaning at your dental office; followed by daily brushing and flossing.
-When plaque builds up and mineralizes, it then becomes calculus or tartar.
-If tartar is left untreated, gingivitis can progress to periodontal disease.
-At this point, the bones, gums, and tissue that support the teeth are destroyed.
+When gingivitis is not addressed in time, plaque builds up and mineralizes and turns into calculus.
+If Calculus (tartar) is left untreated, gingivitis can progress to periodontal disease.
+At this point, the bones, gums, and tissue that support the teeth are affected.
 This condition can get worse overtime and the teeth may become loose as well.
 According to the American Academy of Periodontology, over 47 percent of Americans aged 30 or older have mild, moderate and/or severe periodontitis.
 Gum disease is usually painless, so it’s difficult for people to realize that they may have it.

 Remember, gum disease can not only affect your oral health, but your overall health as well.
 There is an association between gum disease and systemic illnesses, such as stroke, diabetes, rheumatoid arthritis, pancreatic cancer, colorectal cancer, COPD and pneumonia, Alzheimer’s disease, and multiple sclerosis.
 According to the American Dental Association (ADA) Mouth Healthy site, untreated gum disease may make diabetes worse by making it harder to regulate your blood sugar.
 Other risk factors include: